1. Title: RACGP access to information and RACGP documents policy

 The RACGP’s information is proprietary and valuable to the RACGP, and disclosure may be adverse to its interests.
 The RACGP as a company it is also subject to corporate regulation, under which there are several obligations requiring provision in certain circumstances.
 A breach of these regulations may carry sanctions.

-Generally, only directors (Councillors) have the right to access a company’s information.
+Generally, only directors (Borad members) have the right to access a company’s information.

-It is expected all relevant and pertinent materials will be provided to Councillors during or in connection with board meetings.
-However, where further RACGP Information is sought or is sought by non-Councillors, Fellows, members or the public, access to that information will be provided in accordance with this Policy.
+It is expected all relevant and pertinent materials will be provided to the RACGP Board during or in connection with board meetings.
+However, where further RACGP Information is sought or is sought by non-RACGP Board members, Fellows, members or the public, access to that information will be provided in accordance with this Policy.

 This Policy aims to assist in the management of requests for RACGP Information.

-This Policy applies to any request for RACGP Information, whether or not designated confidential, made to the RACGP by Councillors, members, employees or contractors (including members who are engaged in these capacities).
+This Policy applies to any request for RACGP Information, whether or not designated confidential, made to the RACGP by RACGP Board, members, employees or contractors (including members who are engaged in these capacities).

 3.4 Out of scope